CristianoYL/RestaurantAppAPI/README.md

 ## Environment

 The project is developed under ```python-3.6.2```.
 It is recommended that you use virtual environment to set up the project in case of any version conflicts within your existing installment.
-One recommendation is to use [virtualenv](https://virtualenv.pypa.io/en/stable/).
+One recommendation is to use `virtualenv`.
 You may acquire virtualenv using command:

 ```
 pip install virtualenv
 ```

-You may find further instructions on virtualenv in the [above link](https://virtualenv.pypa.io/en/stable/).
+You may find further instructions on virtualenv in [this link](https://virtualenv.pypa.io/en/stable/).

 ## Dependencies